peterprib/node-red-contrib-queuemanager/README.md

 ------------------------------------------------------------

 # Version

-0.1.2 Fix queue consumption to FIFO
+0.2.0 fix to work with node-red v1 which changed from emitters to callback 0.1.2 Fix queue consumption to FIFO
 0.1.0 Major rewrite to have stack processor be callback thus allow async rollback/commit calls